Senate confirms Trump nominee William Barr as attorney general

 During his confirmation hearing last month, Barr told Congress that he believes Mueller's investigation into possible collusion between Russia and the Trump campaign should continue unimpeded.

-Republicans praised the Barr as a steadying presence, with White House Press Secretary Sarah Sanders tweeted that his confirmation was a "victory for the rule of law."
+Republicans praised Barr as a steadying presence, with White House Press Secretary Sarah Sanders tweeting that his confirmation was a "victory for the rule of law."

 "He is a steady hand at a time of turmoil and he will bring much needed reform to the Department of Justice," Sen. Lindsey Graham, R-S.C., chairman of the Senate Judiciary Committee, said in a statement.